Vaishnav469/Sign-Language-Detector/README.md

 # Sign-Language-Detector
-#### This App will detect alphabets in sign language from a image given and convert them it into letters in english.
+#### This App will detect alphabets in ASL(American Sign Languauge) from a image given and convert them it into letters in english.
 #### This project is mainly aimed to help people communicate with disabled people.
 This app may reduce the distance between people that is existent because of a language barrier.

 ### User Interface: